From Phoenix to the Grand Canyon: 5 Best Ways to Get There

 Visitors on Mather Point at the Grand Canyon | Photo Copyright: Lana Law

-A great way to enjoy a spare day in Phoenix is to take a day trip tour to the Grand Canyon.
-This world wonder is not to be missed.
+If you just want to see the Grand Canyon and return to Phoenix, a day trip is a good option.
 A tour takes all the planning out of the equation; all you need to do is show up at the appointed time and let the tour company take care of all the details.

 With the 13-hour Small-Group or Private Deluxe Grand Canyon Day Trip from Phoenix, you'll see all the famous sights of the Grand Canyon including the South Rim, Mather Point, Bright Angel Trail, and the Yavapai Geology Museum, along with many others.
 En route to the Grand Canyon, a stop at Williams allows for a bit of shopping and an opportunity to see the original Route 66.